Double Experience: 721835 (2014–2015)

 In January 2014, Double Experience released the debut single, "Who the Hell?", consisting of footage the band had shot on their previous tours as Colfax.
 The band had been working on songs for 721835 since the winter of 2012.
 During this time, Double Experience released their music exclusively on trading cards to encourage people physically interacting with the band.

 In May 2014, Double Experience released advance physical copies of the album, complete with four additional tracks, as a tour exclusive.

 An animated video for the album's second single, "Here's Y" was released on June 17.

 721835 was released on August 1, 2014.
 In the same month, the band continued returned to the United Kingdom, eventually meeting and performing with Dafydd Cartwright.
 Tinsley stated that the tour was "not only the best of our three [tours] over here, but one of the best of our young careers so far."
-Cartwright would continue to drum for Double Experience.